omkarpawar1430/My-Data-Science-Notes/Z Score.md

 >[!info] Keywords
 >*

 In statistics, the z-score (also known as the standard score) is a measure that quantifies how many standard deviations an observation or data point is away from the mean of a distribution.
-It is used to standardize and compare values from different normal distributions.
+It is used to standardize and compare values from different normal distributions

 The formula for calculating the z-score is: